 As an ambassador of the Canadian Music Centre and hailed by the CMC as “the new leading exponent of the Canadian choral composer”, Lydia Adams has dedicated her career to the growth of Canadian choral music.
-She is Artistic Director of both the Elmer Iseler Singers and the Amadeus Choir of Greater Toronto, national leaders in commissioning, premièring, performing and recording Canadian choral works.
+She is Artistic Director the Elmer Iseler Singers, national leaders in commissioning, premièring, performing and recording Canadian choral works.
 In the fall of 2016, Lydia was appointed director of the Western University Singers.

 A native of Glace Bay, Nova Scotia, Ms. Adams received her musical education at Mount Allison University, New Brunswick; the Royal College of Music and the National Opera Studio, London, England.
 She has conducted choral works of Canadian composers including Somers, Freedman, Applebaum, Watson Henderson, Hatzis, Daley and Togni.
 She has toured extensively and guest conducted throughout Canada and the United States, and recently conducted a tour of the world’s first Cree opera, Pimooteewin: The Journey, by Tomson Highway and Melissa Hui.
 An innovative programmer, Ms. Adams has included over 50 new commissions in the past 13 years.
 Her own compositions are performed worldwide.

 Dr. Adams has been honoured by the City of Scarborough, the Women’s International Network, and the Ontario Choral Federation.
 In 2003, she received an Honorary Doctorate from Mount Allison University for her service to music in Canada.
 She is one of 74 featured stage artists in V. Tony Hauser’s national Stage Presence 2009 portrait exhibition and publication.